 - Pay some of my Universal Credit to my landlord to pay my rent – you should speak to your work coach at the Jobcentre, or your landlord, to set this up.

 - Claim a short-term emergency support payment – if you can’t get an advance payment, call us on 0808 178 9278 to find out if you could get an emergency support payment.

 - Get support with improving your computer skills – our courses can help you with claiming and managing Universal Credit online, or help you learn basic computer skills.

 - Help with budgeting – Universal Credit is paid monthly (not weekly or fortnightly like most other benefits), so you might need help getting used to it.
-Our budgeting support can help you to identify your most important bills, and convert what you spend from weekly to monthly.
-We can also offer support and guidance on less important spending.
-If you do need help, you can ask your work coach at the Jobcentre for more information, or you can contact us directly on 0808 178 9278 to make an appointment.
+Budgeting support can help you to identify your most important bills, and convert what you spend from weekly to monthly.
+It can also offer support and guidance on less important spending.
+If you do need help, you can ask your work coach at the Jobcentre for more information, or you can contact the Money Advice Service.

 On the FAQs page, we’ve answered some of the questions about Universal Credit which have been asked by lots of Middlesbrough residents.